VCAT practice note - PNVCAT7 - Hearing Room Technology

 If you have booked a private video conference facility, you are responsible for any payments or charges for room hire or related costs.
 VCAT cannot waive or reduce fees charged by a private facility.

 - Title VCAT practice note - PNVCAT7 - Hearing Room Technology

-ListBuilding and Property ListGuardianship ListLegal Practice ListCivil Claims ListHuman Rights ListPlanning and Environment ListOwners Corporations ListResidential Tenancies ListReview and Regulation List
+ListBuilding and Property ListGuardianship ListLegal Practice ListCivil Claims ListHuman Rights ListPlanning ListOwners Corporations ListResidential Tenancies ListReview and Regulation List